kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 # Kafka MirrorMaker

-KUDO Kafka operator comes with [Kafka MirrorMaker](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=27846330) included.
+KUDO Kafka operator comes with builtin integration of [Kafka MirrorMaker](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=27846330).
 MirrorMaker is a tool to mirror a source Kafka cluster into a target (mirror) Kafka cluster.
 The tool uses a Kafka consumer to consume messages from the source cluster, and re-publishes those messages to the (target) cluster using an embedded Kafka producer.

 ### Using the MirrorMaker